TCSPC and Time Tagging Electronics

 Measurement data from the TimeHarp 260 can be analyzed by different software packages.
 For multi-exponential reconvolution the EasyTau 2 software is an ideal tool.
 For the analysis of TTTR data (e.g., FLIM, FCS, FLCS, FRET, BIFL, etc.) the SymPhoTime 64 software suite is the tool of choice.
 Analysis of photon correlations is best performed with the QuCoa software package.

-snAPI fast, intuitive, and versatile Python wrapperFast, intuitive, and versatile Python wrapper snAPI NEW
+snAPI fast, intuitive, and versatile Python wrapperFast, intuitive, and versatile Python wrapper snAPI

 snAPI serves as a bridge between the capabilities of PicoQuant's TCSPC devices and the Python ecosystem, offering efficient device communication, configuration, and data handling for all users.